Mimino666/tc-marathoner/README.md

 2. From command line run: ```marathoner new CollageMakerMarat```

-   In your current directory Marathoner will create a new directory named *CollageMakerMarat* where it will store all its work files related to CollageMaker match.
+   In your current directory Marathoner will create a new directory named *CollageMakerMarat*, where it will store all its work files related to CollageMaker match.

 3. Go into newly created directory *CollageMakerMarat* and edit *marathoner.cfg* file.
    Fill out its contents as described in comments inside the file.
    Here is an example of my *marathoner.cfg* file for this match:

    ```
    [marathoner]